Jewish Ethnographic Expedition: Other Jewish questionnaires

 An-sky's questionnaire was not the only one targeted at Eastern European Jews.
-Folklorist Friedrich S. Krauss created the first survey (on "secret languages") in 1890s, which he published and urged people to send their example to him.
-Rabbi Max Grunwald composed the first questionnare focused on Jewish folklore (Fragebogen) in 1896.
-It had no questions but was an "outline for collectors" on two pages and 34 sections like ‘onomastics and dialect’, ‘literature’, ‘belief and legend’, ‘tradition and custom’, ‘augury, magic and folk-medicine’, ‘house-building and folk-costume’.
+Folklorist Friedrich S. Krauss created the first survey (on "secret languages") in the 1890s, which he published and urged people to send their examples to him.
+Rabbi Max Grunwald composed the first questionnaire focused on Jewish folklore (Fragebogen) in 1896.
+It had no questions but was an "outline for collectors" of two pages, with 34 sections like ‘onomastics and dialect’, ‘literature’, ‘belief and legend’, ‘tradition and custom’, ‘augury, magic and folk-medicine’, ‘house-building and folk-costume’.
 Immanuel Olswanger created a similar questionnaire in 1917, which was published by the Swiss Folklore Society.
 In the Russian Empire, Hebrew writers from Odessa Alter Druyanov, Haim Nahman Bialik and Yehushua Hanna Ravnitski created a questionnaire in 1914, similar to Grunwald's "in its emphasis on genres and its lack of question-marks".
 After the October Revolution and World War I, YIVO created a similar questionnaire in Yiddish.
 Hungarian folklorist Bernhard Heller published his questionnaire in 1930, with questions related not to folklore, but "to the house’s furniture, jewelry, clothes, crafts".
 Historian Dani Schrire argues that questionnaires "prescribe the knowledge they seek to document", and that different questionnaires "constructed different 'lores' and different 'folks'".